Dermatitis means inflammation of your skin. There are many different skin conditions that can cause dermatitis.

 - How is dermatitis diagnosed?

-- These conditions can cause red, itchy, crusted or dry skin that can become swollen or blistered.
+- Dermatitis can cause red, itchy, crusted or dry skin that can become swollen or blistered.

-- Examples of different types of dermatitis include atopic dermatitis (eczema), contact dermatitis, seborrheic dermatitis, varicose dermatitis, nummular dermatitis or infective dermatitis.
+- Examples of different types of dermatitis include atopic dermatitis (eczema), contact dermatitis, seborrhoeic dermatitis, varicose dermatitis, nummular dermatitis or infective dermatitis.

-- Causes of dermatitis depend on its type, common causes include genetics, irritants, allergy, infection or injury to your skin.
+- Causes of dermatitis include genetics, irritants, allergy, infection or injury to your skin.

-- Treatment depends on the type of dermatitis, these may include self-care measures, topical creams, oral medicines or phototherapy.
+- Treatment depends on the type of dermatitis.
+It may include self-care measures, creams, oral medicines or phototherapy.

-- atopic dermatitis – some children are born with a tendency to develop this ongoing (chronic) form of dermatitis.
-Atopic dermatitis is also commonly known as eczema.
+- Atopic dermatitis – also commonly known as eczema.
+Some children are born with a tendency to develop this ongoing (chronic) form of dermatitis.

-- contact dermatitis – this type of dermatitis is caused by contact with something that irritates your skin or something that can cause an allergic reaction.
+- Contact dermatitis – this is caused by contact with something that irritates your skin or something that can cause an allergic reaction.

-- seborrheic dermatitis – this is caused by the irritation from toxic substances produced by a yeast or fungus that live on your scalp or face.
-Seborrheic dermatitis is also known as dandruff.
+- Seborrhoeic dermatitis – this is caused by a yeast or fungus that lives on your scalp or face.
+Seborrhoeic dermatitis can cause dandruff.

-- varicose or gravitational dermatitis – this type of dermatitis usually develops on both lower legs of older adults due to swelling and poor functioning of leg veins.
+- Varicose or gravitational dermatitis – this usually develops on both lower legs of older adults due to swelling and poor functioning of leg veins.

-- nummular dermatitis – nummular dermatitis is also called discoid eczema.
+- Nummular dermatitis – also known as discoid eczema.
 Scattered coin-shaped patches start to develop following an injury to your skin and can stay there for a few months.